YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I therefore do not design only from the front center.
 I check the temple points, side profile, temporal recession, and how the new line will meet the existing hair.
 A low center with weak side framing can look disconnected.
 Strong temple closure in the wrong patient can use many grafts and create a shape that is hard to maintain later.

 The patient may still choose a sharper style.
 My role is to show the tradeoff clearly.
 A design that is slightly higher but better blended can look more natural than a lower design that forces the temples, side angles, and donor budget to serve one photograph.
+Straight dark hair, coarse caliber, or high contrast against the scalp can make a low line look harsher under ordinary light, so I treat Asian hairline planning as a separate check before using any photo as the model.

 Low and flat is different from planned and strong